-Public meetings were held on April 26, 2012, April 18, 2013, and April 16, 2018, at the Butner Town Hall.
-Based on the results and conclusions of the RI and prior investigations the presence of MEC has been confirmed and the potential for receptors exposure to MEC remains at MRS-04.
-For these reasons, evaluation of MRS-04 in an FS was necessary.
-USACE recommended Alternative 5, Surface Clearance and Subsurface Removal of MEC to a Depth of Detection Using AGC Methods as the Preferred Alternative in the PP (USACE, 2018).
+Public meetings were held on April 26, 2012, April 18, 2013, and April 16, 2018, at the Butner Town Hall (see Part 2.5.1).
+Based on the results and conclusions of the RI and prior investigations, the presence of MEC has been confirmed and the potential for receptors to come into contact with MEC at MRS-07 remains.
+For these reasons, evaluation of MRS-07 in a FS was necessary.
+USACE recommended Alternative 5, Surface Clearance and Subsurface Removal of MEC to a Depth of Detection Using AGC Methods, as the Preferred Alternative in the PP (USACE, 2020).
 The PP was made available to the public between March 26, 2018, and April 30, 2018, for public review and comment.
 Part 3 of this DD documents the feedback received during the public comment period.

 Alternatives 4 and 5 in the Proposed Plan did not include Land Use Controls as a remedy component because the Proposed Plan anticipated that Alternatives 4 and 5 would remove munitions and explosives of concern hazards to a degree that would allow for UU/UE.
 The analysis, however, did not account for certain physical obstructions on the site that would prevent the alternatives from achieving a clearance level that would allow for UU/UE.
-For example, complete removal of structures (e.g., residences) and other infrastructure would be required to implement these alternatives; however, such efforts would be very costly and not supported by property owners.
+For example, complete removal of structures (e.g., residences) and other infrastructure would be required to implement these alternatives; however, such efforts would be very costly and, importantly, not supported by property owners.
 Consequently, a UU/UE alternative would be impossible to implement for this site.
 To account for MEC hazards remaining due to physical obstructions, USACE added Land Use Controls to Alternatives 4 and 5 post-Proposed Plan for consideration in this Decision Document to ensure the alternatives are protective.
-The documentation of this significant change to the preferred alternative in the Proposed Plan is in Section 2.15.
+The documentation of this significant change to the preferred alternative in the Proposed Plan is in Section 2.15 below.